johnwargo/pi-remind-hd/readme.md

 - `remind.py`
 - `start-remind.sh`

-Copy your personal `client_secret.json` file (downloaded when you created your Google account) to the `pi_remind` folder you just created.
+Copy your personal `client_secret.json` file (downloaded when you created your Google account) to the `pi-remind-hd` folder you just created.
 With everything in place, execute the reminder app using the following command:

     sudo python ./remind.py